cameronsutter/plottr_electron/lib/plottr_firebase/README.md

 This presents a problem because authorisation is read-only to all clients.
 To update a timestamp on the appropriate record, we instead call an API `/api/ping-auth`.
-When the API isn't on the same host, specify the BASE_URL environment variable to point it at another server.
+When the API isn't on the same host, specify the API_BASE_DOMAIN environment variable to point it at another server.